fishsciences/artemis_methods/intro/intro.md

 practical.
 Therefore, the threshold for Cq values typically corresponds to a non-zero eDNA concentration.
-Since “non-detection” is taken to be any sample which requires more than the threshold number of cycles to detect, there is a data truncation process occuring.
-Crucially, because the Cq values are dependent on the standard curve and hence specifics to a particular lab, the truncation point is also lab dependent.
+Since “non-detection” is taken to be any sample which requires more than the threshold number of cycles to detect, there is a data censoring process occuring.
+Crucially, because the Cq values are dependent on the standard curve and hence specifics to a particular lab, the censoring point is also lab dependent.

-This truncation process can create several issues for analyzing eDNA data.
-First, not taking this data truncation process into account in the analysis can lead to biases in model estimates.
+This censoring process can create several issues for analyzing eDNA data.
+First, not taking this data censoring process into account in the analysis can lead to biases in model estimates.
 Second, potential sources of measurement error in the extraction and qPCR processes are difficult to separate and quantify.
 For example, Cq values produced by